jtrudell/angry_transit_tracker/README.md

 This is the Angry CTA Bus Tracker.
 To get it up and running:

-* Dependencies: You will need Postgres, Ruby, bundler (gem install bundler) and npm.
+* Dependencies: You will need Postgres, Ruby version 2.4.2, bundler (gem install bundler) and npm.

 To install dependences:
 ```bundle install && npm install```